brandonmowat/blog/content/blog/my-best-friend/index.md

   <img src="/static/e4350b2524a212f7e155563b55abe8ab/692dc/chloe.jpg"/>
 </div>

-Today was one of the hardest days I've ever had to deal with — I said goodbye to my best friend, Chloe.
+Today was one of the hardest days I've ever had to deal with; I said goodbye to my best friend, Chloe.
+Chloe is a dog — but not just a dog, she's part of my family.
+She was there for nearly every major event or period of my life.
 She was the most excited, affectionate, and loyal dog that I've ever had the pleasure of being with.
+She was 2 months shy (to the day) of her 15th birthday.
+We said goodbye to her today.

+The most foreign of all my experiences today was leaving the Vet clinic.
+We walked in as a family of 6 and left as a family of 5.
+She was my parent's 4th child.
+The car ride home was quiet.
+The silence only being broken by sniffles.
+The car felt empty, or at least more empty.

 There's something particularly tragic about a pet companion passing away.
 They're entirely innocent and their love is unconditional.